DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-04-29-apply-again-accept-decline.md

     }, {
       text: "Decline an offer on an application with 1 choice",
       img: { src: "04-decline-offer-on-second-application.png" }
+    }, {
+      text: "Withdraw choice on an application with multiple choices",
+      img: { src: "05-withdraw-choice-on-first-application.png" }
+    }, {
+      text: "Withdraw choice on an application with 1 choice",
+      img: { src: "06-withdraw-choice-on-second-application.png" }
     }]
 }) }}